In the Shadow of the Glen

-In the Shadow of the Glen, also known as The Shadow of the Glen, is a one-act play written by the Irish playwright J. M. Synge and first performed at the Molesworth Hall, Dublin, on October 8, 1903.
+In the Shadow of the Glen, also known as The Shadow of the Glen, is a one-act play written by the Irish playwright J. M. Synge and first performed at the Molesworth Hall, Dublin, on 8 October 1903.
 It was the first of Synge's plays to be performed on stage.
-It is set in an isolated cottage in County Wicklow in what was then the present day (c.
-1903).
+It is set in an isolated cottage in County Wicklow in the present, circa 1903.